 Medical Research Job In Omaha, Nebraska

-Research Scientist - Center for Childhood Deafness, Language, and Learning - (Omaha, Nebraska, United States)Next Steps...
+Research Scientist - Center for Sensory Neuroscience - (Omaha, Nebraska, United States)Next Steps...
 Apply Now

 Business: Boys Town National Research Hospital

-Boys Town National Research Hospital (BTNRH) is seeking Junior, Mid, or Senior career level Research Scientists in the Center for Childhood Deafness, Language & Learning (CCDLL).
-The Center for Childhood Deafness, Language, and Learning is directed by Karla McGregor, Ph.D.
+Boys Town National Research Hospital (BTNRH) is seeking Junior career level Research Scientists in the Center for Sensory Neuroscience.
+The Center for sensory Neuroscience is directed by Dominic Cosgrove, Ph.D.

 Scientists at Boys Town National Research Hospital have the advantage of working alongside an outstanding, internationally recognized group of colleagues.
-In addition to clinicians and scientists in the CCDLL, collaborations are possible with faculty in the Centers for Human Neurosciences, Neurobehavioral Research, Sensory Neuroscience Research, Audiological and Vestibular Services, and Hearing Research.
-Our intellectual community also includes colleagues at the University of Nebraska-Omaha, the University of Nebraska-Lincoln, the University of Nebraska Medical Center, Creighton University and the Creighton University School of Medicine.
+In addition to the faculty at the Center for Sensory Neuroscience and the Creighton THC, collaborations are possible with faculty in the Centers for Human Neurosciences, Neurobehavioral Research, Audiological and Vestibular Services, and Hearing Research.
+Our intellectual community also includes colleagues at the University of Nebraska-Omaha, the University of Nebraska-Lincoln, and the University of Nebraska Medical Center.
 Our participation in the Great Plains IDeA-Clinical & Translational Research Center provides training opportunities, partnerships, and resources for scientists who wish to translate science into better health outcomes.

-Required Qualifications : A successful candidate will have a Ph.D. as well as post-doctoral studies or faculty-level experience in Speech-Language Pathology, Cognitive Science, Developmental or Experimental Psychology or a related field, and a record that demonstrates a highly productive and excellent research program.
-Expertise in phonological development or disorders, neurodevelopmental disorders, or the interface between language development and emotional/behavioral health is of particular interest, but not required.
+Required Qualifications : A successful candidate will have a Ph.D. as well as post-doctoral studies or faculty-level experience in neuroscience and a record that demonstrates a highly productive and excellent research program.
+Expertise in an area with translational potential is preferred, but not required.

-About Boys Town : Boys Town has been changing the way America cares for children and families since 1917.
-Our employees have helped us grow from a small boardinghouse in downtown Omaha, Nebraska into one of the largest national child and family care organizations in the country.
+About Boys Town: Boys Town has been changing the way America cares for children and families since 1917.
+With over a century of service, our employees have helped us grow from a small boardinghouse in downtown Omaha, Nebraska, into one of the largest national child and family care organizations in the country.
 With the addition of Boys Town National Research Hospital in 1977, our services branched out into the health care and research fields, offering even more career opportunities to those looking to make a real difference.